3mdeb/fwupd-bsd-documentation/docs/testing/openBSD_regression_Q&A.md

 **How is OpenBSD released?**

 The release information appears on the official project [website](https://www.openbsd.org/).
-New version is probably announced earlier, by using the official communication channels.
+The new version is probably announced earlier, by using the official communication channels.
 All releases contain the new OS and release notes which accurately describe the changes in the software.

 **How often are OpenBSD releases shipped?**